TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 > **Note**
 > If you use follow the steps in the `Quickstart` section then you wont need to install it again.

-You can then run pytest by writting the following command at the root of the project:
+You can then run pytest by writing the following command at the root of the project:

 ```bash
 pytest